wvirany/study-tracker/README.md

 # 📚 Study Hours Tracker

 A clean, GitHub-style study hours tracker with cloud sync.
-Track your daily study sessions and visualize your progress with a beautiful heatmap.
+Track your daily study sessions and visualize your progress.

 ## Usage